oasis-tcs/csaf/csaf_2.1/prose/edit/src/conformance.md

 * satisfies the "CSAF Extended Validator" conformance profile.
 * additionally performs all tests of the preset `informative` as given in section [sec](#presets-defined-through-test-subsections).
 * provides an option to additionally use a custom dictionary for test [sec](#spell-check).
+* additionally satisfies those normative requirements in section [sec](#informative-tests) that are designated as applying to CSAF Validators.

 A CSAF Full Validator MAY provide an additional function to only run one or more selected informative tests.